-• The offered features are exposed via entry points that could be invoked using modified APIs.

-• Automatic discovery mechanism of new service domains or new features in existing domains.

-• Intelligent system calls routing from the domain where the users' processes are running towards remote service domains, taking into account two parameters: reliability and performance.
+- The offered features are exposed via entry points that could be invoked using modified APIs. - Automatic discovery mechanism of new service domains or new features in existing domains. - Intelligent system calls routing from the domain where the users' processes are running towards remote service domains, taking into account two parameters: reliability and performance. - A proactive monitoring mechanism so that the Meta-OS isolates the faulty domain services before recording a performance degradation event. - To reuse remote service domains' functionalities, an intelligent API is designed to dispatch system calls to the adequate domain service.

-inside containers.
-Different protocols can be used to invoke the frontend APIs like TCP, HTTP, REST,

-• A proactive monitoring mechanism so that the Meta-OS isolates the faulty domain services before recording a performance degradation event.

-• To reuse remote service domains' functionalities, an intelligent API is designed to dispatch system calls to the adequate domain service.
 This API has to abstract the dispatching system end ensure the existing applications portability.